museui/muse-ui/src-docs/views/components/iconButton/README_EN.md

 ## Icon Button

-[icon button](https://material.google.com/components/buttons.html#buttons-toggle-buttons) 可以在按钮内放置一个图标，点击效果呈圆形从中心点扩散，可以使用 `slot` 放置，不再 `material design icons` 范围内的图标。
+[icon button](https://material.google.com/components/buttons.html#buttons-toggle-buttons) component is can be place a icon in the button, the effect of clicking will spread from the center of circle. you can also use the `slot` to place the icon which is not `material design icons`.

 ### Examples